InseeFr/Pogues/doc/en/react-redux/components.md

 Yet, to keep things simple and to stick to the code, we will consider the `CodeEditor` as an elementary block.

-If we ignore layout and style instructions, `html` for this editor looks like this:
+If we ignore layout and style instructions, `HTML` for this editor looks like this:

 ```html
 <div>